rugved88/Bi-Modalities-Large-Language-Model-Text-Image-/README.md

 ## References
 1. Transformers for Text Generation
-2. UNet for Diffusion Models
+2. UNet for Stable Diffusion Model
-3. Microsoft's Composible Diffusion CoDi
+3. DL classifiers for output decisions.